sking-dev/terraform-certification/9-terraform-enterprise/README.md

 - API
   - A subset of TFC features can be accessed via API
 - ServiceNow
-  - Integration possible / available!
+  - Integration is possible / available!

 ----